 Key Features of Medium Velocity Fire Control Systems:

-- Water Spray Velocity: These systems spray water at a moderate velocity (typically between 12 to 50 m/s) from specially designed nozzles.
+- Water Spray Velocity: Water is sprayed at moderate velocity (12 to 50 m/s) through specialized nozzles.

 - Cooling Mechanism: Water sprayed in the form of droplets absorbs heat, lowering the temperature of both the flames and surrounding surfaces.
 This cooling effect helps to prevent the fire from reigniting.